buruzaemon/transformers-gcp/README.md

     * If you try doing the NVIDIA driver install while root user is doing `apt update` or the like, then you will see errors for not being able to acquire a lock on `apt` and you will not be able to install the NVIDIA driver successfully (c.f. [this](https://itsfoss.com/could-not-get-lock-error/))
 5. When you are sure that there are no other users/processes using `apt`, in the SSH shell you will see a message that instructs you on how to install the NVIDIA driver.
 Follow those instructions.
     * Should those instructions in the SSH shell fail, you can always try the instruction to [Install GPU drivers](https://cloud.google.com/compute/docs/gpus/install-drivers-gpu).
+    * It may help to actually uninstall any existing run installations with `sudo /usr/bin/nvidia-uninstall`

 ## Reserve a static IP address and create Firewall rule